keninayoung/Voynich_Pipeline/README.md

 A complete reference list is provided in the manuscript.
 Key supporting works include:

 - Green, M. (2001).
 The Trotula.
-- Sweeting, O. (2025).
-Deciphering a Mysterious Manuscript.
-Yale News.
+- Throop, P. (trans.)
+(1998).
+Hildegard von Bingen's Physica.
+Healing Arts Press.
+- Rugg, G. (2004).
+The mystery of the Voynich Manuscript: An elegant enigma.
+Cryptologia, 28(2), 165-172.
-- Dintino, T. C. (2024).
-Trotula is Not an Example of the Matilda Effect.
-Science Education (Wiley).
+- Green, M. H. (2024).
+'Trotula' is not an example of the Matilda effect: On correcting scholarly myths and engaging with professional history: A response to Malecki et al. 2024.
+Science Education, 108(6), 1725-1732.
-- Anonymous.
-(2025).
-A Focus on Trotula de' Ruggiero: A Pioneer in Women and Children Health.
-ResearchGate.
+- Marasco, L., et al. (2025).
+A focus on Trotula de' Ruggiero: a pioneer in women and children health.
+Journal of Maternal-Fetal & Neonatal Medicine.
 - Devender, R. (2025).
 Decoding Voynich: The Progress So Far.
 Medium.
+- Sweeting, O. (2025).
+Deciphering a mysterious manuscript.
+Yale News.

 ---